-Springett, M, Rice, M., Carmichael, A. and Griffiths, R. (2009) Innovation for an inclusive future In: Human-Computer Interaction – INTERACT 2009: 12th IFIP TC 13 International Conference, 24-28 August, 2009, Uppsala, Sweden.
+Springett, M., Rice, M., Carmichael, A. and Griffiths, Richard (2009) Innovation for an inclusive future In: Human-Computer Interaction – INTERACT 2009: 12th IFIP TC 13 International Conference, 24-28 August, 2009, Uppsala, Sweden.

 This workshop will focus on setting the agenda for research, practice and policy in support of inclusive design for third generation computer-based products.
 The next generation of technology represents an unprecedented opportunity to improve the quality of life for groups of users who have previously faced exclusion, such as those with impairments and older citizens.
 At the same time it risks creating a greater digital divide and further exclusion.
 How we approach design for this new generation will determine whether or not the third wave will provide positive advances towards an inclusive digital world.
 We therefore need to put forward both a rationale for inclusive design and provide pointers towards technical development and design practice in support of inclusion.
 It is our belief that there is not only a strong moral case for design for inclusion but also significant commercial incentive, which may be key to persuading influential players to focus on inclusion.
 Therefore one of our key objectives is to describe and promote the advantages of designing ‘in from the edges’ of the user population rather than designing for a notional ‘average’ user.

 |Item Type:||Contribution to conference proceedings in the public domain ( Full Paper)|

 |Additional Information:||The final publication is available at link.springer.com|

 |Subjects:||G000 Computing and Mathematical Sciences > G400 Computing|

 |Faculties:||Faculty of Science and Engineering > School of Computing, Engineering and Mathematics > Interactive Technologies|

 Actions (login required)